NeoGeographyToolkit/StereoPipeline/docs/tools/parse_match_file.rst

 parse_match_file.py
 -------------------

-This tool reads an ASP match file in binary format, as written by ``ipmatch`` (:numref:`ipmatch`), ``bundle_adjust`` (:numref:`bundle_adjust`), or ``stereo`` (:numref:`outputfiles`), and writes it as a text file, with each line having an interest point and other associated information (the first half of the file has interest points for the left image, and the second half has matching interest points in the right image).
+This tool reads an ASP match file in binary format as written by ``ipmatch`` (:numref:`ipmatch`), ``bundle_adjust`` (:numref:`bundle_adjust`), or ``stereo`` (:numref:`outputfiles`), and writes it as a text file, with each line having an interest point and other associated information.
+The first half of the file has interest points for the left image, and the second half has corresponding points in the right image.

-This tool assumes that the version of Python in the path has the ``numpy`` and ``argparse`` packages installed and that ``parse_match_file.py`` is in the path.
+It is assumed that the version of Python in the path has the ``numpy`` and ``argparse`` packages installed and that ``parse_match_file.py`` is in the path.